Copy-House/copy-house.github.io/_insights/every-content-marketers-worst-nightmare.md

 ---
 layout: insight
-title: "Every Content Marketers’ Worst Nightmares | CopyHouse"
+title: "Every Content Marketers’ Worst Nightmare"
 meta_description: "Explore the scariest mistakes in content marketing — from keyword stuffing to cheesy sales lines — and learn how to avoid them like a pro."
 image: "/assets/images_old/content-nightmares.png"
 author: CopyHouse